raoul2000/yii2-workflow/guide/concepts.md

 For example, if we define a transition between the status 'draft' and 'published', a post with status 'draft' (the start status) is able to reach status 'published' (the end status), but not the opposite.

+## Workflow Source

+The *Workflow Source* is a component responsible for providing workflow, status and transitions objects based on a formatted workflow definition.

 ## Events